gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but she doubted very much that he was actually sleeping.

 Thokmay scratched Kulbinder's ears.
-"He showed up one day saying he needed someone to open doors and write letters.
+"He showed up at the orphanage one day saying he needed someone to open doors and write letters.
 I knew one of my father's ministers had probably sent him, but being a Gifted's hands in the world counts as a trade, and I couldn't say no without making people suspicious."
 Kulbinder rumbled as the prince worked his fingers into the fur on the back of the tiger's neck.
+"Not that I would have,"
+he added.

 Noxy hugged her knees.
 "And Sergeant Dorbu?